How to Animate a BPMN Business Process?

 15. Play and see the animation.

-When you need to present your business process in a place that does not have Visual Paradigm installed, you can present it in a web browser.
-In this section, we will export animations to web contents to do just that.
+If you need to present your business process where Visual Paradigm is not installed, you can do so in a web browser.
+In this section, we will export animations to web content for this purpose.

-1. Right-click next to the name of the animation and select Export... from the popup menu.
+1. Right-click next to the animation's name and select Export... from the pop-up menu.

 Export animation

-2. In the Export Animation window, enter a path for the .html file and click OK.
-The exported page is automatically opened in your default web browser.
+2. In the Export Animation window, enter a path for the HTML file and click OK.
+The exported page will automatically open in your default web browser.

 Exported animation

 3. Click the Play button at the bottom of the page.
-See the animation in the web browser.
+Observe the animation in your web browser.

 Playing animation